DOC Releases COVID-19 Impact Survey Results

 - Respondents highlighted the need for industry stakeholders to work together as we chart a plan forward in order to ensure needs from all sides are understood and addressed.

-The Documentary Organization of Canada / l’Association des documentaristes du Canada is the collective voice of independent documentary filmmakers across Canada.
-DOC is a national non-profit association representing over 800 directors, producers and craftspeople in the Canadian documentary community.
-DOC advocates on behalf of its members to foster an environment conducive to documentary production and strives to strengthen the sector within the broader film production industry.
+The Documentary Organization of Canada / l’Association des documentaristes du Canada is the collective voice of diverse independent documentary filmmakers across Canada.
+DOC is a member-driven, not-for-profit association representing over 1000 directors, producers, and craftspeople in the Canadian documentary community.
+DOC advocates on behalf of its members to foster an environment conducive to documentary production and strives to strengthen the sector within the broader screen industry.

 Documentary Organization of Canada